The Hilbert symbol in the Hodge standard conjecture: Reduction to CM-simple objects

 \begin{definition} Let $M=( q_{B,p}, q_{Z,p} )$ be an orthogonal supersingular pair, let $\varepsilon_p(q_{B,p})$ and $\varepsilon_p(q_{Z,p})$ be the Hilbert symbols of the quadratic forms and define $s_M$ to be the minimum of the Hodge polygon of the filtered $\varphi$-module underlying $M$.
 We say that $M$ is good if the following equality holds

-\end{definition} \begin{lemma} A supersingular pair $M=( q_{B,p}, q_{Z,p} )$ is good if and only if one of the following situation happens: \begin{enumerate} \item The quadratic forms $q_{B,p}$ and $q_{Z,p}$ are isomorphic and $s_M$ is even. \item The quadratic forms $q_{B,p}$ and $q_{Z,p}$ are not isomorphic and $s_M$ is odd. \end{enumerate} \end{lemma} \begin{proof} The two quadratic spaces have the same discriminant by Lemma \ref{lemma discriminant}.
+\end{definition} \begin{lemma} A supersingular pair $M=( q_{B,p}, q_{Z,p} )$ is good if and only if one of the following situation happens: \begin{enumerate} \item The quadratic forms $q_{B,p}$ and $q_{Z,p}$ are isomorphic and $s_M$ is even. \item The quadratic forms $q_{B,p}$ and $q_{Z,p}$ are not isomorphic and $s_M$ is odd. \end{enumerate} \end{lemma} \begin{proof} The two quadratic spaces have the same rank by definition of supersingular pair and the same discriminant by Lemma \ref{lemma discriminant}.
 Hence they are isomorphic if and only if they have the same Hilbert symbol (Proposition \ref{localinvariant}).
 This translates the definition of good to the conditions (1) or (2) of the statement. \end{proof} \begin{prop} Keep notation as in Lemma $\ref{key lemma}$.
 If for each $i>2s$ the pair $(q^i_{B,p}, q^i_{Z,p})$ is good then the pair $(q_{B,p}, q_{Z,p})$ is good as well. \end{prop} \begin{proof} First of all, let us show that the pair $(q^i_{B,p}, q^i_{Z,p})$ is good also for $s < i\leq 2s$.
 In this case the two quadratic forms are isomorphic by Lemma \ref{key lemma}\eqref{key lemma_6}, hence $\varepsilon_p(q^i_{Z,p})/\varepsilon_p(q^i_{B,p})=1.$ We need to show that the height of the corresponding Hodge polygon is even.

 Let $ D_{Z,p}^i$ be the admissible filtered $\Fro$-module associated with the factor $V^i_{Z,p}$.
 The height of the Newton polygon of each one of those modules is zero by construction as they have a Frobenius invariant basis.
 In particular, since they are admissible, the height of the Hodge polygon is also zero.
-Moreover, by Lemma \ref{key lemma}\eqref{key lemma_6}, $D_{Z,p}^i $ and $D_{Z,p}^{i-s}$ are one the dual of the other.
-This duality together with height zero implies that the two Hodge polygons are one the symmetric of the other.
+Moreover, by Lemma \ref{key lemma}\eqref{key lemma_6}, $D_{Z,p}^i $ and $D_{Z,p}^{i-s}$ are dual to each other.
+This duality together with height zero implies that the two Hodge polygons are symmetric to each other.
 In particular, they have the same minimum, hence the minimum of the Hodge polygon of $D_{Z,p}^i \oplus D_{Z,p}^{i-s}$ is even.